hashicorp/consul/website/source/docs/platform/k8s/service-sync.html.md

 [Consul Helm chart](/docs/platform/k8s/helm.html).

-**Why sync Kubernetes services to Consul?** Kubernetes services synced to the Consul catalog enable Kubernetes services to be accessed by non-Kubernetes nodes that are part of the Consul cluster or by other distinct Kubernetes clusters.
+**Why sync Kubernetes services to Consul?** Kubernetes services synced to the Consul catalog enable Kubernetes services to be accessed by any node that is part of the Consul cluster, including other distinct Kubernetes clusters.
 For non-Kubernetes nodes, they can access services using the standard [Consul DNS](/docs/agent/dns.html) or HTTP API.

 **Why sync Consul services to Kubernetes?** Syncing Consul services to